dustinober1/Ebook_AI-Powered_Instructional_Design/README.md

 > **An open-source ebook exploring the intersection of Artificial Intelligence and Instructional Design (ID).**

 This repository contains the source code and content for the *AI-Powered Instructional Design* ebook.
-It is built as a modern, interactive web book using **MkDocs**, **Material for MkDocs**, and **Jupyter Notebooks** for hands-on labs.
+It is built as a modern, accessible web book using **MkDocs** and **Material for MkDocs**.

 ## 📚 About the Book